ismail9700/pig-web-game/README.md

 - **HTML5**: Structure of the web game
 - **CSS3**: Styling and animations
 - **JavaScript**: Game logic, dice mechanics, and interactivity
-- **Optional**: External libraries like Font Awesome for icons or Google Fonts for typography

 ## Contributing
 Contributions are welcome!
 To contribute: